Based on the research of Sripad K. Devalkar, Milind G. Sohoni and Priyank Arora.

 Sripad K. Devalkar is Assistant Professor of Operations Management at the Indian School of Business.

-Milind G. Sohoni is Professor of Operations Management and Senior Associate Dean, Faculty Alignment and Registrar Office at the Indian School of Business.
+Milind G. Sohoni is Professor of Operations Management and Deputy Dean, Faculty Development and Registrar’s Office at the Indian School of Business.

 Priyank Arora is a Doctoral Candidate at Georgia Institute of Technology, Atlanta.

 Devalkar, S. K., Sohoni, M. G., & Arora, P. (2017).
 Ex‐Post Funding: How Should a Resource‐Constrained Non‐Profit Organization Allocate Its Funds?
 Production and Operations Management, 26(6), 1035-1055.

 Catherine Xavier is a writer with the Centre for Learning and Management Practice at the Indian School of Business.